hballard/graphql-python-subscriptions/README.md

 Meant to be used in conjunction with [graphql-python](https://github.com/graphql-python) / [graphene](http://graphene-python.org/) server and [apollo-client](http://dev.apollodata.com/) for graphql.
 The api is below, but if you want more information, consult the apollo graphql libraries referenced above.

 Initial implementation.
 Currently only works with Python 2.
-No tests yet.

 ## Installation
 ```